MiroslavDina/clearChat/README.md

 # clearChat for QBCore

-simple script for clear local chat when type command in chat
+simple script for FiveM QBCore to clear local chat when type command

+Drop the wm-clearChat folder into your [standalone]

 command : /clear